 Matrix also equipped the Service's interview rooms, which needed a specific camera that could hook into their FTR (For the Record) recording system.
 "This is where interrogations go on, or interviews with witnesses or victims, that type of thing," Grant said.
 "It's important because if that interview goes to court - it could be about a murder or something - so it's super important to make sure it doesn't fail in the middle of an interview because there will be consequences, long reaching consequences potentially.
 Matrix helped us in a big way there."

-The four storey building also includes executive areas on the top floor and an executive boardroom where Matrix installed a complete Crestron control system.
+The four story building also includes executive areas on the top floor and an executive boardroom where Matrix installed a complete Crestron control system.
 "We integrated a number of five tabletop cable cubby locations with audio and videoconferencing," Redekop said.
-"It's pretty elaborate, with a single 65 inch monitor and drop-down electric projection screen for larger presentations.
+"It's pretty elaborate, with a single 65-inch monitor and drop-down electric projection screen for larger presentations.
 We also installed ceiling speakers."
-Redekop said there are some 10 other rooms that use a variety of Crestron control systems, operated generally by either wall-mounted five inch or seven inch touch panels.
+Redekop said there are some 10 other rooms that use a variety of Crestron control systems, operated generally by either wall-mounted five inch or 7-inch touch panels.

 Redekop praised Matrix' lead installer/technician, Dwayne Moore, who he said has over 20 years experience in audio/video integration.
 "He was key in the installation, commissioning and ongoing support," he said, noting that. "with the Crestron programming, was able to create an easy to operate interface for the equipment."